yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/import_users.md

 1.  **Use appropriate header names**: It becomes easy to map headers when their names are similar to user properties.
 2.  **Use the right data type**: Data type validated before importing each user record.
 If the validation fails, adding or updating the record will fail.
-3. **Supports only UTF-8 characters**: Use UTF-8 encoded CSV files.

    The following table shows the data types of each user property with accepted values.

 | Data Type | Accepted Value |